RandomStudio/multi-speaker-web/README.md

 ### Pick a sound from a list

 You might want to have multiple samples to randomly pick from on a single sound "event".
+Kind of like an audio "sprite sheet".
 In that case, supply an array of keys instead of a single key string:

 ```
 player.play(["beep", "boop", "bahp"], 0);